jpedroribeiro/ff-product-comparison/README.md

 ## Testing

-I have added a few tests to the application.
-They are not comprehensive but enough to ensure the components work as expected given the agreed data contract.
+I have added a few tests to the application, just enough to ensure the components work as expected ad the state management behaves given the agreed data contract.

 There is a lot of mocked content here and there.
 Ideally we would've centralised it in a constants file for easier maintenance, but it's not a priority for this exercise.

-I have used [jest](https://jestjs.io) and [react testing library](https://testing-library.com/docs/react-testing-library/intro).
+I have used [Jest](https://jestjs.io) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro).

 To run the tests, run: